artainmo/DevOps/cloud/README.md

 Quicksight is a AWS visualization service.

+### Exploratory Data Analysis
+This section is about pre-processing the data that will be used by our ML model.

+Python is the programming language of choice in ML and data science.
+Pandas is a library that uses DataFrames, which is a table that holds values, to manipulate data.
+A Series is a one-dimensional row from a DataFrame.
+It interoperates with Numpy.
+Numpy performs operations on multi-dimensional data in pyton and often is the data format used by actual ML algorithms.<br>
+Matplotlib allows visualization of data from Pandas DataFrames or Numpy arrays.
+It can be useful to visualize data distributions and outliers.
+Seaborn produces even more advanced plots.
+It contains heatmaps which represent data in part via colors indicating the average value at each point.<br>
+Scikit-learn is the python library for ML models.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>